 But before you can start converting website visitors into prospects, you must understand the consumer journey.
 Even more so, you need to determine if your website promotes a consumer journey geared towards generating prospects.

 If you’re reading this article, then you might have a pretty good idea of what web design entails, however, if you do not understand the details entirely, we will explain them here for context.

 Web design is the overarching term for any type of production within a website.
 This can range from graphic design, user interface, content, and more.

-While most people think web design only deals specifically with the look of a website, web design actually focuses more on user experience as a whole, and creating positive experiences for those users as they embark on their customer journey.
+While most people think web design only deals specifically with the look of a website, page planning actually focuses more on user experience as a whole, and creating positive experiences for those users as they embark on their consumer journey.

 There is more to a website than just how it looks.
 Consider the navigation of a website, the loading speed of pages, or even the overall way information is structured on a page.
-All of this falls under the category of web design.
+All of this falls under the category of page planning.

 What Is User Experience For Websites?